ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Experiments

 \subsection{Main Results}

-Table~\ref{table:main} shows that single-turn RL without explicit self-verification and tool integration improves performance on LiveCodeBench over the base models.
-ReVeal further enhances code generation through multi-turn RL, enabling a generation-verification loop with tool integration that provides fine-grained verification signals at test time.
+Table~\ref{table:main} shows that single-turn RL (outcome-only, no explicit optimization of self-verification or tool use) improves Pass@1 over the base models.
+ReVeal goes further by explicitly optimizing verification and enabling deeper inference; it surpasses the single-turn RL baseline by a wide margin.
+In addition to deeper-turn gains, ReVeal also achieves higher Pass@1 at turn 1 (34.8\%) than the single-turn RL baseline under the same inference budget on LCB V6, indicating that multi-turn training (3 turns) transfers exploration benefits into a stronger policy and that increasing training depth may further amplify gains.

 ReVeal significantly outperforms critic-based methods such as CTRL.
 While critic models tailored for code tasks can be paired with policy models for multi-turn critique and revision, ReVeal employs a single policy model that self-verifies and iteratively refines its own outputs, yet achieves superior results, highlighting the benefit of jointly optimizing generation and verification.
-Specifically, CTRL, as a critic model, yields a 3.39\% rate of correct revisions, but also incurs a 0.71\% rate of incorrect revisions.
-In contrast, ReVeal achieves much higher improvements with almost zero degradation, demonstrating highly robust and reliable capabilities in self-verification, critique, and revision.
+Specifically, ReVeal attains larger correction rates with near-zero degradation, demonstrating highly robust and reliable capabilities in self-verification, critique, and revision.
+(CTRL numbers are cited from earlier LCB version; see Table~\ref{table:main3} for a V5 comparison on Qwen2.5-32B-Instruct.)

-Ablation studies on the reward design in ReVeal further show that incorporating dense, turn-level rewards leads to further improvements in Pass@1, demonstrating the superiority of our Turn-Aware PPO (TA-PPO) over conventional outcome-only RL methods.
+Ablation studies confirm the benefit of TAPO with joint verifiable rewards: at the same turn budget it yields higher Pass@1, increases $\Delta_{\uparrow}$, and suppresses $\Delta_{\downarrow}$ compared to outcome-only training.
+In contrast, outcome-only rewards exhibit higher $\Delta_{\downarrow}$, indicating that insufficiently optimized verification can drive incorrect revisions.

-In particular, when adopting the DAPO-Qwen2.5-32B backbone, which is reinforced by mathematical data and thus equipped with enhanced reasoning abilities, ReVeal unlocks substantially more headroom.
-Using only 11k open-source TACO examples and without additional supervised fine-tuning, ReVeal's self-evolution continues to deliver consistent improvements, surpassing the strong DeepSeek-R1-Zero-Qwen-32B baseline.
-This underscores ReVeal's ability to fully capitalize on stronger backbones to drive more substantial evolution, and its potential to scale with more diverse datasets and even more capable models.
+\paragraph{More Experiments} To validate effectiveness and scalability across models, we evaluate ReVeal on another base model, Qwen2.5-32B-Instruct.
+Detailed results are provided in Appendix~\ref{sec:qwen32b_more} Table~\ref{table:main3} and Figure~\ref{fig:experiment2}.
+ReVeal outperforms single-turn RL baseline by 4.1\%, which demonstrates the effectiveness of ReVeal.
+To demonstrate that the performance improvements are statistically significant, we repeated the experiment 8 times and reported the $mean\pm std$ in the Appendix~\ref{sec:qwen32b_more} Table~\ref{table:main4}.
+Across models of varying capability, ReVeal remains effective.
+With the stronger DAPO-Qwen-32B backbone, ReVeal unlocks greater headroom: accuracy continues to improve with deeper inference turns and surpasses outcome-only RL by a wider margin.
+This underscores ReVeal’s potential on stronger backbones.